aklump/website-install/documentation/source/README.md

 ## Summary

-A script to help with installing dependencies and deploying non-versioned files for a website.
+Provides a single command `install <role>` to make sure your website is ready to go.

+* Simplifies the management of non-versioned files (settings, composer dependencies, etc.) for the different website environments, dev, staging, prod.
+* Consists of two elements: scripts and files.
+* May be executed as often as you like, as it simple ensures that everything is updated and in place.
+* Encapsulates disparate commands under a single command.

+### Scripts

+The configuration allows you to setup commands or scripts to run per environment so that when for example, you call `install dev`, the development scripts only will fire.
+As a suggestion, only include scripts and commands that support the aim of this project, that is to put files and state in place so that your website is ready.
+You can use these to do things like:

+    drush cr
+    composer install
+    drush config-import
+    drush updb
+    ./bin/perms apply
+    git pull

+If you are using Composer to manage dependencies, you can add the appropriate `composer install` command to the `scripts` configuration and then calling `install <role>` will grab the dependencies as well.
+You might do something like this so that production does not get dev dependencies.

+    scripts:
+      post_install:
+        - composer install --no-dev
+      post_install_dev:
+        - composer install

+#### Configuration

+In _install.yml_ are the script definitions.
+You may run specific bash commands before or after installation, for all or a given environment.
+Use the script configuration, see _install.yml_ for how this works.
+This example runs three commands before installing in the dev environment.
+Each line must return 0 or installation will fail.
+Each line runs in a separate subshell having `$APP_ROOT` as the working directory.

+        ...
+        scripts:
+          pre_install_dev:
+            - mkdir -p web/modules/dev
+            - rm web/modules/dev/se_dev || return 0
+            - cd web/modules/dev/ && ln -s ../../../install/default/modules/se_dev .

+Alternately, you could point to files to be run instead.
+Each file must exit with 0 or installation will fail.
+Each file runs in a separate subshell having `$APP_ROOT` as the working directory.

+        ...
+        scripts:
+          pre_install_dev:
+            - install/scripts/before.sh
+            - install/scripts/before.php

+### Files

-A Drupal website has files that do not end up in version control: _.htaccess, settings.local.php_, etc.  This script provides a means of putting those in source control by storing environment-specific versions of them in a directory and then copying the appropriate version to it's runtime location.
+The files element gives you the ability to define environment-specific files, which are then copied to the correct location when running `install <role>`.
+For example, a Drupal website has files that do not end up in version control: _.htaccess, settings.local.php_, etc.  This project provides a means of putting those in source control by storing environment-specific versions of them in a directory and then copying the appropriate version to it's runtime location.

-If you are using Composer to manage dependencies, this script will run `composer install` or `composer install --no-dev` as appropriate for the environment.
+If a file already exists in it's runtime location, nothing happens, but if it's missing then the file is copied from the appropriate environment source.

+#### Configuration

+The basic configuration in _install.yml_ consists of two lists.
+The master files and the destination paths.
+Notice the use of the token `__ROLE`, which will be substituted for the role.
+You must have the same number of items in each list.

+    master_dir: install/default
+    master_files:
+        - install.__ROLE.yml
+    installed_files:
+        - bin/config/install.local.yml

 **Visit <https://aklump.github.io/website-install> for full documentation.**

 ## Quick Start

-- Install in your repository root using `cloudy pm-install aklump/install`
+- Install in your repository root using `cloudy pm-install aklump/install`.
+- Create your `master_dir` to hold your source files, e.g. _install/default/_.
+- Place source files in this folder.
-- Open _bin/config/install.yml_ and make your configuration.
+- Open _bin/config/install.yml_ and map your files.
-- Make sure to SCM ignore _config/*.local.yml_ files.
-- Open _bin/config/install.local.yml_ and ...
+- Define any scripts that you would like to associate with an environment.

 ## Requirements